smithy-lang/smithy/docs/source/1.0/spec/core/lexical-structure.rst

     @deprecated
     string MyString

-Documentation comments can be applied to members of a shape.
+Documentation comments can also be applied to members of a shape.

 .. code-block:: smithy

-    // Documentation about the structure.
+    /// Documentation about the structure.
     structure Example {
         /// Documentation about the member.
         @sensitive